Get a gift in your mail

 Price range: €87 +

-If you are looking for some luxury, then The Inn at the Roman Forum is your accommodation, having that rustic/modern feel, this hotel is located in a narrow Roman street and walking distance from Colosseum and Roman Forum.
+If you are looking for some luxury, then The Inn at the Roman Forum is your accommodation, having that rustic/modern feel, this hotel is located on a narrow Roman street and within walking distance from Colosseum and Roman Forum.
 Equipped with the most modern appliances, it is pure luxury accommodation.
 Check out The Inn At The Roman Forum.

 Location: Via degli Ibernesi, 30, 00184 Roma RM, Italy